chadfurman/chadfurman.github.io/_posts/2015-08-12-Sails-Javascript-REST-API-And-CRUD.markdown

 {% endhighlight %}
 -----

 Assuming you didn't delete any data when Sails asked you what to do, then navigating to http://localhost:1337/staff in your browser should give you a staffer in JSON.
+If you deleted data, try the shortcut url: http://localhost:1337/staff/create?name='Another Staffer'

-If you deleted data, no worries, just close down sails and create another staffer in the repl.
+If you turned off shortcut URLs, no worries, just close down sails and create another staffer in the repl.

 Misson complete.